Hans Lachmann-Mosse

-Hans (John Rudolf) Lachmann-Mosse, till 1911 Hans Lachmann (August 9, 1885 – April 18, 1944), was a German publisher, director during the Weimar years of the Rudolf Mosse media empire whose titles included the Berliner Morgen-Zeitung and the Berliner Tageblatt.
+Hans (John Rudolf) Lachmann-Mosse, until 1911 Hans Lachmann (August 9, 1885 – April 18, 1944), was a German publisher and director during the Weimar years of the Rudolf Mosse media empire whose titles included the Berliner Morgen-Zeitung and the Berliner Tageblatt.
 Forced into exile by the Hitler regime, he spent his last years as a patron of the arts in Oakland, California.
 His son, George Mosse became a leading historian of National Socialism.

 Director of the Mosse Press

 Born in Berlin, Germany on 9 August 1885 to Georg Lachmann, a brass foundry owner, and Hedwig Sara Fannij Eltzbacher.
 In 1910, after breaking off law studies in Freiburg and Berlin, he joined the publishing house of Rudolf Mosse as an accountant.
 In 1911 he married Rudolf Mosse's only child Felicia Mosse (and added the family name to his own).
 Like his father-in-law, Lachmann-Mosse practiced Reform Judaism, was convinced of his integration in German society, and was politically liberal and socially philanthropic.